ArjunCB28/BUnite/README.md

 ## Prospective / imminent features

-The main objective of the any project is to make overall system to be loosely coupled to swap the functionalists whenever possible.
+The main objective of any project is to make overall system to be loosely coupled to swap the functionalists whenever possible.
 However, MEAN defined as missing part ,can also be swapped with highly scalable framework such as spring boot, where dynamic cloud configuration is possible with cloud services such as GCP and Amazon AWS.